Creamy, dreamy Roasted Garlic Mashed Red Potatoes… it’s past time that I posted a recipe on these.

 Roasting garlic in the oven gives such a depth of flavor that really shines in mashed potatoes.
 I love garlic, so I’m never shy with adding to my recipes in any form (fresh, roasted, powdered.)
-Don’t skip the roasting step – it’s super quick, and takes these to the next level!
+Don’t skip the roasting step – it’s really hands-off, and it takes plain old potatoes to the next level!

 I didn’t even add cheese to these, but feel free to try a mild cheddar or parmesan if you want.
-Also, the Greek yogurt can be subbed for sour cream or even milk if you are short on ingredients (using milk, I would start out at 1/4 cup and add a little more at a time to ensure it’s not too liquidy.)
+Also, the heavy cream can be subbed out for sour cream or even plain Greek yogurt.

-Let me know in the comments – what do you love to serve with your garlic mashed red potatoes?
+Let me know in the comments – what do you love to serve with your Roasted Garlic Mashed Red Potatoes?

 Roasted Garlic Mashed Red Potatoes

-- Season to taste with salt, black pepper, and chives.
-Serve warm, and enjoy!
+- Season to taste with salt and black pepper.
+Serve with freshly chopped parsley and enjoy!

 The Coined Breakdown